 Cash value life insurance is coverage that lasts your entire life, and has an investment component that builds cash value over time.

-Once you’ve accumulated enough cash value, you can start to take out loans against your policy or use the money to pay for premiums, boost the death benefit or save for retirement.
+Once you’ve accumulated enough cash value, you can start to take out loans against your policy or use the money to pay for premiums, fund large expenses or save for retirement.
 You can also surrender your policy and collect the cash.

 Does term life insurance have a cash value?

-No. Only permanent policies — like whole, universal and variable life — do.
+Only permanent policies — like whole, universal and variable life — have a cash value component.
 The cash value grows and earns interest a little differently depending on the policy you have.

 How do cash value policies work?